Cloud Cost Management FAQ

 Consolidated forecasting and budgeting

-This multi-cloud support eliminates the need for separate tools per provider and provides a unified view of total cloud spending across the organization.
+This eliminates the need for separate tools per provider and delivers a consolidated view of total cloud spend.

-What optimization capabilities does CerteroX for Cloud provide?
+What optimisation capabilities does CerteroX Cloud Management provide?

-CerteroX for Cloud delivers comprehensive cloud cost optimization aligned with FinOps best practices:
+CerteroX Cloud Management delivers comprehensive cloud cost optimisation aligned with the FinOps Foundation framework (Inform → Optimise → Operate).

 Cost allocation by team, project, application, environment